naufaleka03/DoCare-AI/README.md

 # DoCare AI - Quick Aid, Smart Guidance
+DoCare AI is a healthcare app designed to help users recognize and respond to their symptoms through AI-based chatbot technology.
+The app offers personalized guidance by analyzing the symptoms entered by users and providing initial advice on how to manage them.

 ## Bangkit Capstone Project 2024
 Capstone Team ID : C242-PS530<br>
 Our team consist of 3 machine learning, 2 cloud computing, and 1 mobile development.